tihonovgena/tihonovgena/README.md

 *   Multiplayer
 *   Playfab
 *   GameAnalytics
-*   Maya

 ### My opensource projects

-*   [Project A](https://github.com/tihonovgena/ProjectA) - A simple project that can tell you about my programming skills..
+*   [ShootAndUp](https://github.com/tihonovgena/ShootAndUp) - A simple project that can tell you about my programming skills..

 <!--